DIY Bug Zapper Circuit Projects for Eliminating Insects

 • L1 comprises a magnet wire with about 22 turns or an enameled copper wire of φ0.22mm.
 Contrarily, L2 has around eight turns of magnet wire but a similar φ0.22mm enameled copper wire.

-• Lastly, we have L3 consisting of a secondary winding of round 1400 metal tuns and an enameled copper wire of φ0.08mm.
+• Lastly, we have L3, which consists of a secondary winding of round 1400 metal tuns and an enameled copper wire of φ0.08mm.

-Caution; Our circuit design above has no isolation from mains input voltage which means it’ll contain lethal mains AC voltage.
+Caution: Our circuit design above does not isolate from the mains input voltage, which means it will contain lethal mains AC voltage.
 Therefore, handle and test the circuit with extreme caution when powering it.

 How to Build a Portable Bug Zapper